Phones · Resale guide

 How Much Is a Used Poco F6 Worth in India?

-A used Poco F6 is worth ₹7,500 to ₹21,000 in India in 2026, depending on its physical condition, battery health, and storage variant.
-This range reflects a two-year-old device that launched around ₹30,000.
-Excellent, “Like New” units with high battery health fetch the top prices, while devices with significant wear or functional issues fall into the lower end.
+A used Poco F6 is worth ₹7,500 to ₹21,000 in India in 2026, depending on its condition, storage variant, and included accessories.
+This range reflects a phone that is roughly two years old, having launched around early-mid 2024.
+The top end of the range is for a meticulously maintained, “Like New” unit with its original box and charger, while the lower end covers devices with significant wear, potentially a replaced screen, or lower storage.

 Is the Poco F6 Still Worth It in 2026?